-Costa Rica was never on my radar until a couple of years ago.
-The more I researched this country the more curious I became.
+Costa Rica was not a country that I had considered visiting until my daughter suggested a trip here.
+The more I researched this country, the more curious I became.
 What’s not to love about a country that has jungles, beaches, and amazing outdoor activities, not to mention superb food which we soon discovered!
 Read on to find out how we filled our time in this beautiful country.

-3 nights in La Fortuna…we chose this area to start because of the closeness to the Arenal Volcano National Park and the numerous outdoor activity options available.
+We started our stay in La Fortuna for 3 nights.
+We decided to start in this area because of the closeness to the Arenal Volcano National Park and the numerous outdoor activity options available.
 We stayed at a fantastic place called Hotel Bijagua and the owners could not have been more helpful…giving us tour suggestions, and helping us with booking them.

 One thing that stood out to me right away in Costa Rica was the spectacular variety of plants and flowers.
 They were so vibrant in colour and unique in shape!

-and just enjoying the city of La Fortuna with its wonderful restaurants and cafes.
-There is also a waterfall close-by, which we chose not to go to, and instead relaxed by the pool.
+…and just enjoying the city of La Fortuna with its wonderful restaurants and cafes.
+There is also a waterfall close-by, which we chose not to go to, but instead relaxed by the pool.

 Places to eat in La Fortuna….check out Rainforest Cafe, Lava Lounge, and My Coffee